ft-interactive/g-axis/README.md

 Using a log scale disperses some of the clustering and makes the data easier to read, but still shows the outlaying point 11.

-<b>Note </b>That log scales cannot start from zero so the <b>yMin</b> value of your chart will probably have to be changed.
-Here it was set to 10.
+<b>Note </b>That log scales cannot start from zero so the <b>yMin</b> value of your chart will probably have to be changed (set to 10 below).
 Its also worth checking for errors when you have extreeme values in your dataset.
 ```
 yAxis
     .logscale(true)